 I’ve chosen ink this time for a couple of reasons, the first being #Inktober is just around the corner and the second is that while I do many ink drawings, what I’m not doing is stretching myself to explore this media further.
-I seem to have become a creature of habit when it comes to drawing with ink rather using anything other than a 0.005 nib even for large areas.
-I also chose ink as it happens to be easier to tidy up than printmaking and acrylics, my previous choices which I’m particularly fed up with now, given I’m also doing pottery again.
+I seem to have become a creature of habit when it comes to drawing with ink and tend to use a 0.005 nib even for large areas.
+I also chose ink as it happens to be easier to tidy up than printmaking and acrylics, which I’m particularly fed up with now, given I’m also doing pottery again.

 You still have to be careful though about unwanted spillages, accidents and marks on surfaces and textiles even with a sealed pen.
 As if you don’t put a lid on it when not in use you can end up with marks on your favourite cushion or your expensive sofa or clothes.

 Ink comes in many forms besides sealed pens to draw with, there are dip pens, cartridge pens, biros.
 There are too pots of ink that like all forms on ink, come in a variety of colours besides Indian ink which is black.
 I am unsure as to if there’s much difference between calligraphy ink and drawing ink, maybe I’ll find out as the week progresses.
 Then there are printing inks, ink pads and probably much more besides.
 In short we have a range of options.